About Floyd

 Emoji Frown

 At 18 I joined the Army.
 Vietnam.
 A combat sergeant.
-No long term career prospects.
+No long-term career prospects.
 I realized that if God wanted me in heaven, combat was an easy fix.
-Four Purple Hearts, one Army Commendation Medal and one Bronze Star.
+Four Purple Hearts, one Army Commendation Medal, and one Bronze Star.
 Twice I should have died.
-There was no logical reason why I walked (crawled) away from those two skirmishes.
+There were no logical reasons why I walked (crawled) away from those two skirmishes.
 My conclusion: God didn't want me dead.
 He just wanted my attention.
 He got it.
 If you're interested in more details, I wrote a short, poorly written version of that time in my life, here's the link: Death Came Calling, but I Wasn't Home.
 When people ask me why I got wounded so many times, I just say that I kept standing up at the wrong time.

-In Vietnam I talked about Jesus all the time.
-A couple of my men hated me, but I was the one who took point, telling them to not do whatever I did that got me dead.
+In Vietnam, I talked about Jesus all the time.
+A couple of my men hated me, but I was the one who took the point position in a patrol, telling them not to do whatever I did that got me dead.
 I was wounded three times on the last day in combat.
 I spent eight months getting my legs back.
 Then, the last eight months at Ft.
 Bragg, NC, changed my direction again.
 I got talked into attending a Bible College for one year.

 Germany